-- Understand the Lobbying Act and guidance documents in order to avoid organisation's being unnecessarily constrained or restricted from undertaking legitimate campaigning because they misunderstand the law and/or the Electoral Commission's guidance - Practice good governance by undertaking internal planning and have in place any necessary internal structures that will be helpful to call on in the case of a complaint to the Electoral Commission.
+- Understand the Lobbying Act and guidance documents so that organisations avoid being unnecessarily constrained or restricted from undertaking legitimate campaigning because they misunderstand the law and/or the Electoral Commission's guidance - Practice good governance by undertaking internal planning and have in place any necessary internal structures that will be helpful to call on in the case of a complaint to the Electoral Commission

-This document is not legal advice.

-This document should be read in conjunction with the Electoral Commission's guidance for non-party campaigners.
+This document is not legal advice: This document should be read in conjunction with the Electoral Commission's guidance for non-party campaigners.
 On areas of uncertainty or where greater clarity is needed, Bond recommends you seek legal advice or contact the Electoral Commission.